iDynamics: A Configurable Emulation Framework for Evaluating Microservice Scheduling Policies under Controllable Cloud-Edge Dynamics: Scheduling Policy Extender

-The \emph{Scheduling Policy Extender} provides a customizable policy interface and a utility function module designed to facilitate the rapid prototyping and evaluation of scheduling policies.
-By extending the provided interfaces and leveraging utility functions, users can efficiently develop tailored scheduling strategies that meet the diverse performance, scalability, and reliability requirements of microservice-based applications in cloud-edge environments.
+The \emph{Scheduling Policy Extender} provides the abstraction and tooling necessary to design, implement, and evaluate customized scheduling policies on top of \texttt{iDynamics}.
+By extending the provided interfaces and leveraging utility functions, users can efficiently develop tailored scheduling strategies that meet the diverse performance, scalability, and reliability requirements of microservice-based applications in cloud--edge environments.